bpmolinari/nina/content/family/connole/_index.md

 ### Rose Connole (1867-1896)

 Married the splendidly named Edward Tom Navarino Roberts, who was born at sea on the *Navarino* en route to Australia in 1854.
 Rose had four daughters (the first of which seems to precede the arrival of Edward).
 Died aged 28.
+Family legend has that the four young girls were taken in by grandmother Ellen (whose own youngest was aged 10).

-Edward remarried.
+Edward apparently remarried.
+He died a widower, in 1932.

+{{< figure src="HildaNitaLucyFlorence_Roberts.jpeg"
+           caption= "Hilda, Nita, Lucy, Florence.
+Daughters of Rose Connole. c 1950" >}}

 ### John William Connole (1870-1952)